 Unusual Options Activity Insight: Snowflake

-On Friday, shares of Snowflake (NYSE:SNOW) saw unusual options activity.
-After the option alert, the stock price moved up to $252.24.
+Snowflake (NYSE:SNOW) shares experienced unusual options activity on Tuesday.
+The stock price moved up to $255.75 following the option alert.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.